kul-sudo/eportal/README.md

 ### Viruses <a id="viruses"></a>
 Every body can be infected with the following viruses:
-- `Speed virus`: the virus steals a specific part of the body's speed.
+- `Speed virus`: the virus steals a specific part of the body's speed the moment the body gets infected with the virus.
-- `Vision virus`: the virus steals a specific part of the body's vision distance.
+- `Vision virus`: the virus steals a specific part of the body's vision distance the moment the body gets infected with the virus.

 However, keep in mind the children get the original properties.

+## Keybindings
+- <kbd>Esc</kbd>: quit the program
+- <kbd>LMB</kbd>: toggle zoom mode
+- <kbd>1</kbd>: toggle showing the info
+- <kbd>Space</kbd>: toggle drawing

 ## Configuration
 All configuration is done through `config.toml`